slint-ui/slint/api/node/README.md

 ### Instantiating a Component

-The following example shows how to instantiating a Slint component from JavaScript.
+The following example shows how to instantiate a Slint component from JavaScript.

 **`ui/main.slint`**